OCA/rest-framework/rest_log/readme/DESCRIPTION.rst

 It also inject in the response the URL of the log entry created.

 NOTE: this feature was implemented initially inside shopfloor app.
-If shopfloor is installed, log records will be copied from its table.
+Up to version 13.0.1.2.1 of this module, if shopfloor is installed, log records will be copied from its table.